Home > Travel Professionals > Group Tours > Itineraries > Group > Two-State National Parks Tour

 Two-State National Parks Tour

-From Denver travel north into South Dakota via Cheyenne, Wyo., on Highways 85 and 18.
+From Denver, Colorado, travel north into South Dakota via Cheyenne, Wyoming, on Highways 85 and 18.
 Stop in Hot Springs and visit The Mammoth Site, a horse sanctuary and a natural, warm water spring-fed pool.
 Overnight in Hot Springs.

 Complete your tour of Hot Springs in the morning and then drive north on Highway 87 through Wind Cave National Park to Custer State Park.
-Jeep tours to see free-roaming buffalo are a unique way to explore Custer State Park, one of America's largest state parks.
+Jeep tours to see free-roaming buffalo are a unique way to explore Custer State Park, one of the largest state parks in America.
 Move on to Crazy Horse Memorial, where a fifth granite face has emerged in the Black Hills.
 While at the Crazy Horse complex, visit the Indian Museum of North America.
 Overnight in Custer.

 From Custer, take Highway 16 west to Jewel Cave National Monument, the second-longest cave in the world, named for the jewel-like calcite crystals that line its passages.
 Head east back to Custer and on to America’s Shrine of Democracy, Mount Rushmore National Memorial.
 On the way to Rapid City, via Highway 16, evening meals and entertainment can include dinner in Keystone, a chuckwagon supper and show, or the Mount Rushmore lighting ceremony.
 Rapid City's choices of attractions include a drive-through wildlife park, a road-side stop featuring one of the world's largest collections of reptiles, Black Hills Gold jewelry manufacturing and Native American attractions.
 Overnight in Rapid City.